 Laughing is one of the best ways to increase your energy and feel less tired – plus it costs nothing.
 Think about something you enjoy that makes you happy and laugh.
 Watch a funny film or TV programme, call or see a friend who you know can make you giggle.
 Allow yourself to indulge in a favourite activity every day, and it only has to be for a short time.
 Read a book, spend time in the garden or listen to music, whatever makes you feel good.
 Follow our three principles of positivity.

-The Royal College of Psychiatrists recommends that anyone feeling tired should cut out caffeine gradually and to stop having all caffeine drinks after a 3-week period.
-Caffeine is found in: coffee, tea, cola and energy drinks.
+The Royal College of Psychiatrists recommends that anyone feeling tired should cut out caffeine gradually and stop having all caffeine drinks after 3 weeks.
+Caffeine is found in coffee, tea, cola and energy drinks.

 Try to remove caffeine completely from your lifestyle for a month to see if you feel less tired without it.
 You may find that not consuming as much caffeine as before gives you headaches and if this happens, cut down more slowly on the amount of caffeine that you drink.